How to Achieve a Perfect Guitar Pedal Order

 Boss Distortion Pedal Board

-This is where things finally get exciting.
+This is where the perfect guitar pedal order finally gets exciting.
 Most guitarists start out with buying a distortion or overdrive pedal as their first purchase after getting a guitar and an amp.

 What most newbie guitarists don’t know is that you can actually do away with this guitar gadget and just use the amp’s settings directly.
 That’s how players like Eddie Van Halen, Jimmy Page, and Jimi Hendrix used to do in the past.